Rudhar33/Machine-Learning-Music-Genre-Classification/README.md

 Term 2 Python Project -

-Machine Learning models used to craete an app which could classify the genre of music if we upload it in this.
+My role was a Team Member for the project where Machine Learning models used to craete an app which could classify the genre of music if we upload it in this.